 This study is provided by ICPSR.
 ICPSR provides leadership and training in data access, curation, and methods of analysis for a diverse and expanding social science research community.

 The Japanese General Social Surveys (JGSS) Project is a Japanese version of the General Social Survey (GSS) project closely replicating the original GSS of the National Opinion Research Center at the University of Chicago.
-It provides data for analyses of Japanese society, attitudes, and behaviors, which makes possible international comparisons.
+It provides data for analyses of Japanese society, attitudes and behaviors which make international comparisons possible.
 The objectives of the JGSS project are three-fold: (1) to collect and build cumulative data on general social surveys in Japan in a regular and consistent manner, thus enabling a time-series analysis; (2) to provide data for secondary analyses to researchers and university students in various social science fields; and (3) to provide data in a format useful for international comparative studies, research, and reports.
-While the survey is conducted in Japanese language alone, the data files and codebooks are produced and deposited both in Japanese and English.

 This study was funded by:

 - Ministry of Education, Culture, Sports, Science and Technology (Japan)

 Subject Terms: alcohol consumption, automobile expenses, automobile use, career history, charitable donations, children, commuting (travel), consumer behavior, credit card use, crime, demographic characteristics, divorce, domestic responsibilities, education, employment, euthanasia, family history, foreigners, gender roles, government, health status, household composition, income, job satisfaction, labor unions, leisure, life satisfaction, living arrangements, marriage, mental health, newspapers, social status, taxes, technology, trust (psychology), work attitudes, workplaces

 Date of Collection:

 Universe: Men and women 20-89 years of age living in Japan.

 Data Types: survey data